dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 ```
 ### Non-staged and Staged payload
 #### Non-staged payload
 Sends a shellcode all at once.
 It's larger than staged payload and does not always work.
-You can recognize it in Metasploit like this: `windows/meterpreter_reverse_tcp`
+You can recognize them in Metasploit like this: `windows/meterpreter_reverse_tcp`
 #### Staged payload
-Sends
+Sends a payload in staged.
+It's less stable.
+You can recognize them in Metasploit like this: `windows/meterpreter/reverse_tcp`
+Notice the `/`replacing the `_` in the non-staged payload.
 ## Gaining Access
 ## Maintaining Access
 ## Covering Tracks